MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-29-my-personal-toki-pona-dictionary.md

 In the spirit of Toki Pona, my special rule is that every Toki Pona word may only be described with a single English word.

-It is important to note that because I know zero Toki Pona right now, there are probably more words .
+It is important to note that because I know zero Toki Pona right now, I don't recommend anyone else to use my translations, but rather to make a dictionary of your own.

 ```
 a - emphasis